We’re always told that, when you gamble, the bookie always wins.

 When a friend introduced me to the concept of matched betting, I was a total beginner and the best way to get started with this is to have your hand held and told step-by-step what to do!

-I made £100 of profit in my first week – and although this wasn’t mega bucks, I had played cautiously and it was enough for me to realise that this was legit and definitely worthwhile.
+I made £100 of profit in my first week with matched betting – and although this wasn’t mega bucks, I had played cautiously and it was enough for me to realise that this was legit and definitely worthwhile.

 Good luck and let me know how you get on!